-- Defining, teaching, reinforcing, modeling and reviewing school level behavioral expectations to achieve a safe, civil and respectful school environment that: 1) is conducive to learning; and 2) promotes the rights of others. - Communicating with school personnel, parents, students and community agencies (where applicable) about: 1) school level behavioral expectations; 2) procedures and programs that teach, reinforce, model and review expectations for appropriate student behavior; and 3) evidence-based interventions that foster expected student conduct through targeted behavioral skill development. - Encouraging all school staff, parents, visitors and volunteers to acknowledge and reinforce positive student behaviors. - Notifying the Webster County Law Enforcement as necessary to protect the safety, health and welfare of students and staff. - Complying with the Individuals with Disabilities Education Act (IDEA), Section 504 and applicable Kentucky procedural safeguards for discipline of students with disabilities. - Making reasonable efforts to meet with parents and giving consideration to their input. - Documenting the actions taken to address student misconduct. - Using data to monitor and evaluate progress and effectiveness of behavior management strategies.
+- An administrator has the responsibility to conduct himself or herself, in speech, action, dress, personal appearance, and personal hygiene, in order to be worthy of the respect of students, teachers, and parents. - Defining, teaching, reinforcing, modeling and reviewing school level behavioral expectations to achieve a safe, civil and respectful school environment that: 1) is conducive to learning; and 2) promotes the rights of others.

+- Communicating with school personnel, parents, students and community agencies (where applicable) about: 1) school level behavioral expectations; 2) procedures and programs that teach, reinforce, model and review expectations for appropriate student behavior; and 3) evidence-based interventions that foster expected student conduct through targeted behavioral skill development. - Encouraging all school staff, parents, visitors and volunteers to acknowledge and reinforce positive student behaviors. - Notifying the Dawson Springs Law Enforcement as necessary to protect the safety, health and welfare of students and staff. - Complying with the Individuals with Disabilities Education Act (IDEA), Section 504 and applicable Kentucky procedural safeguards for discipline of students with disabilities. - Making reasonable efforts to meet with parents and giving consideration to their input. - Documenting the actions taken to address student or staff misconduct. - Using data to monitor and evaluate progress and effectiveness of behavior management strategies.

-3.02 Responsibilities (Teachers)
+3.02 Responsibilities (Teachers/Staff)